 - Equipment purchases should be identified with improving a specific course and not with the general upgrading of classroom facilities.

 - Any of the above can be utilized as matching funds.
 If matching funds include any faculty salary or benefits, a signed statement from the college fiscal officer (in addition to the letter from the department chair) must be attached to the proposal to verify the commitment level.

-Projects are to be completed by June 30, 2020.
-A final report must be submitted by July 31, 2020, to the Center for Excellence in Learning and Teaching.
+Projects for 2021-2022 are to be completed by June 30, 2022.
+A final report must be submitted by July 31, 2022, to the Center for Excellence in Learning and Teaching.
 Failure to submit the final report may adversely affect future funding opportunities as part of the Miller Fellowship program.
-Miller Fellows will present their results at a formal Miller Luncheon during the fall semester following completion of their project, and may also be invited to present informational sessions and/or posters about their projects at university functions throughout the year.
+Miller Fellows will present their results at a formal Miller Luncheon during the fall semester following completion of their project.
+They may also be invited to present informational sessions and/or posters about their projects at university functions throughout the year.
 CELT strongly encourages all Miller Fellows to publicly share the findings of their Miller project with colleagues and peers in their respective departments and colleges, across campus through university forums, and beyond campus through conference presentations and journal publications.

 All proposals will be reviewed and ranked by the CELT Advisory Board which will make recommendations to the Provost.
 The final selection of Miller Faculty Fellows will be made by the Provost and announced by April.

 - Significance for the undergraduate program at Iowa State University.
 Successful proposals will improve the quality of the undergraduate curriculum for students.
 Proposals should indicate the impact on curriculum, instructional delivery, and the students served.
 The proposal should directly support departmental, college, and/or university strategic planning goals.